akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 5. Click on the `Web API permissions` tab and select `Overall Web API access`.
 6. You can also select other accesses in the list below depending on what you want your connection to be able to achieve.
 7. Save your configuration by clicking on the `Save` button.

+1. Click on the `Connect` menu.
-2. Click on the `Connections` submenu.
+2. Click on the `Connection settings` submenu.
 3. Click on the connection for which you want to set the permissions.
 4. On the right side of the screen, there is a `Permissions` section.
 Select the user role you've just created in the `Role` dropdown.
 ![Select the connection role](../img/select-the-connection-role.png)